onedata/onedata-documentation/docs/user-guide/shares.md

 The **Files** tab provides a preview of [the public Share view file browser](#public-share-access), showcasing what an anonymous user will see when accessing it.
-This browser has limited functionality, allowing only read-only operations that anonymous users can perform.
+This browser has limited functionality, allowing read-only operations that anonymous users can perform.
 To access the browser with all features available for authenticated users, open the parent directories links found in the **Path** section of the Share management view.